renderedtext/semaphore-docs-new/source/docs/customizing-build-commands.md

 ## Setup commands

-Setup commands are executed before each threads.
+Setup commands are executed before each job.
 Usually, setup commands install the application dependencies, gems, create database and set configuration files.

 To create a new setup, click on the "Setup" link on the bottom of the page.